Arizard/go-deputy-api-client/README.md

 ## Description

 A Deputy API client package written in Go.
 Use this to make API calls to Deputy accounts.
+This is very much unfinished!

 ## Installation